ghayth82/aws-powershell-transcribe2srt/README.md

 ➜  ~  pwsh
 ```

-### Initialization
-The following steps only need to be carried out **once** per PowerShell session.
-It won't hurt if you do, but the only benefit will be a couple of extra seconds convincing your boss that you're busy with work.

 Change to the *src* directory of the cloned repo

 ```
 set-location ~/git/aws-transcribe2srt/src/
 ```

+### Initialization
+**NOTE: The following steps are covered in the *sample.ps1* file that is also in the *src* folder. **

+The actions below only need to be carried out **once** per PowerShell session.
+It won't hurt if you do them more than once, but the only benefit will be a couple of extra seconds convincing your boss that you're busy with work.

 Import the required modules and dotsource the functions